dalnefre/FPGA/tutorial/counter/README.md

 VCD info: dumpfile test_bench.vcd opened for output.
 ```

-Use GTKWave will visualize the traces, including the next `_rst` signal.
+Use GTKWave to visualize the traces, including the new `_rst` signal.

 ![test_bench.vcd](count_2_vcd.png)